 Easy Language Translator's buttons are relatively large and have flags next to them so you can quickly distinguish between the languages.
 The large font size makes it easy to see your translations.
 The app only has a few functions but that's part of what makes it so easy.

 The default settings are user-friendly, but you can customize them to make the app even better.
 There are 10 font sizes and six themes.
 You can choose which functions you want, such as dictionary, phonetics and corrections.

 PONS Online Dictionary is a dictionary with translator functions, which means it can give you in-depth descriptions of words.
 Words often have several meanings, so PONS gives you a few options displayed in a simple interface.

-The word 'current' could mean 'electrical current' or 'new' and could appear as a noun or an adjective.
-You need to find out which way this word is meant to be used in order to get the right translation and PONS is great at helping you figure this out.
+The word 'current' could mean 'electrical current' or 'new' and it can be either a noun or an adjective.
+If you need to find the intended meaning, in order to get the right translation, PONS is great at helping you figure it out.

 While the voice recognition is not the best, it does have an amazing audio function that can read back translations in different dialects.
 For instance, you can choose between British, American and Australian English.
-You can also have the text read back to you more slowly.iTranslate - Free Translator
+You can also have the text read back to you more slowly.

 What do you use translation apps for?
 What do you think is the best translation app?
 Let us know in the comments.